Professor of Electrical and Computer Engineering, Director of the Center for Energy, Sustainability, and Environment (CESE)

 - weLab: Low-Cost Engineering Laboratory Project

 - Scholarship in Engineering for Social Justice: A Practitioner's Forum

-- ECE 3080 / ECE 7080 (undergraduate course since 1991, graduate course proposed to first be offered Spring 2014) in engineering ethics, professionalism, and social justice.
+- ECE 3080 / ECE 7080 Enginering Ethics (undergraduate course since 1991, graduate course proposed to first be offered Autumn 2014) covering professionalism, ethics, and social justice.

 - Other related activities (talks, publications, conference, etc.).